Members

 The Office of Individual and Family Affairs

-Welcome to the Office of Individual and Family Affairs.
+The Office of Individual and Family Affairs and Collaborative Internal Departments

 The Office of Individual and Family Affairs (OIFA) promotes the recovery, resiliency, and wellness for individuals and families with mental health and substance use challenges.